Have you experienced a knee injury that turned out to be an ACL tear?

 The length of time that you will need to use crutches depends on the type of surgery you have and the extent of the damage.

-About two to three weeks after your surgery you will be able to put weight on your knee again.
+About two to three weeks after your surgery, you will be able to put weight on your knee again.

 Physical therapy can help slowly guide you toward being able to bear your full weight after your injury.

-Ice, Compression, and Bracing
+2. Ice, Compression, And Bracing

 You may also receive a brace to limit your knee’s mobility as you recover.